whetstoneresearch/doppler-indexer-rs/docs/LOGS_COLLECTION.md

 ## Processing Flow

-1. Receives batches of logs from receipt collector
+1. Receives `LogMessage` from the receipt collector via channel
-2. Groups logs by block range
-3. If `contract_logs_only` is enabled:
+2. For `LogMessage::Logs`: accumulates logs into per-range buckets
+3. For `LogMessage::RangeComplete`: signals a range is ready to process
-   - Waits for factory addresses from the factory collector (if factories are configured)
+   - If `contract_logs_only` is enabled and factories are configured, waits for factory addresses
-   - Filters logs to only include those from configured contracts or factory-created contracts
+   - Filters logs to configured contracts and factory-created contracts (if filtering enabled)
+   - Sends logs to decoder (if decoder channel provided)
-4. Writes complete ranges to Parquet files
+   - Writes range to Parquet file
-5. Processes remaining partial ranges when channel closes
+4. For `LogMessage::AllRangesComplete`: signals collection is finished
+   - Waits for any pending ranges that need factory data
+   - Sends `DecoderMessage::AllComplete` to decoder (if configured)
+   - Exits the collection loop

 ## Contract Logs Only Filtering